Sex & COVID

 • Have fewer partners.
 You and your partner can create an exclusive ‘bubble’ where you agree to only have sex with each other for the time being and stay in communication about your COVID-19 exposure.

-• If you usually meet your sex partners online or make a living by having sex, consider taking a break from in-person dates.
+• If you usually meet your sex partners online or make a living by having sex, consider taking a break from in-person dates during times of high COVID spread.
 Video dates, sexting, subscription-based fan platforms, “Zoom parties” or chat rooms may be options for you.

-• If you usually meet your sex partners online or make a living by having sex, consider taking a break from in-person dates.
+• If you usually meet your sex partners online or make a living by having sex, consider taking a break from in-person dates during high COVID spread.
 Video dates, sexting, subscription-based fan platforms, “Zoom parties” or chat rooms may be options for you.

 • Have sex only with consenting partners.
 To learn more about consent, visit on.nyc.gov/consent.